badgernested/petit-felix/docs/using.md

 - [As a Ruby Gem](#using-petit-felix-in-a-ruby-gem).
 - [As a plugin for Jekyll](#using-the-petit-felix-jekyll-plugin).

 ``petit-felix`` works by passing arguments to "workers".
 Workers are different ways that files can be created with by ``petit-felix``.
 Each worker will read the arguments passed to the main program, and will produce outputs based on these arguments.
-It can also read command line arguments
+It can also read command line arguments.

 The order of reading arguments from least important to most important is: